Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 November 2024 14.22.31 UTC
+- WIB: Selasa, 12 November 2024 15.30.38 UTC
-- WITA: Selasa, 12 November 2024 15.22.31 UTC
+- WITA: Selasa, 12 November 2024 16.30.38 UTC
-- WIT: Selasa, 12 November 2024 16.22.31 UTC
+- WIT: Selasa, 12 November 2024 17.30.38 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship